 Online education has changed a lot of perceptions as one can get that certification they always wanted as now a lot of universities and institutes are offering a wide range of courses, making sure one can choose the best for themselves.
-Another advantage of online education is the reach that it has generated to any part of the world who have access to the internet can avail it.
+Another advantage of online education is the reach that it has generated to any part of the world who has access to the internet can avail it.
 The courses are generally more cost effective than tuition at an in-person university and online college classes prove to be an affordable way to fulfill your math requirement, gen eds, or pre-requisites.

 Cons of Online Education

 Although the possibilities and opportunities in this new era of online education are still evolving, there are certain limitations to this which require a solution.
 The first and foremost requirement to get the most out of the online teaching program or platform to succeed, the students need to have access to the online learning environment.

 This is a major concern in lower socioeconomic and rural areas.
 Both the students and teachers must possess a minimum level of computer knowledge to function successfully in an online environment.
 The platform needs to be user-friendly and easy to use, also the technology is not always 100 % reliable, as breakdowns can occur anytime, and fixing and maintaining the platform is not an easy task.
 Also, some students (elementary or secondary school) require a physical presence while teaching and learning as it is very crucial for their education and overall growth.